 This plan is administered differently from the SYIP, as each county oversees their own secondary roads plan.

-There are eight toll facilities in Virginia, three of which are operated by VDOT:
+There are several toll facilities in Virginia, two of which are operated by VDOT:

 - Near Richmond, VDOT owns and operates the Powhite Parkway Extension.